 Low Bridge Fit vs Standard Fit: Which Glasses Fit Is Right for You?

 Frame style matters, but the right fit matters even more.
 If your glasses slide down, touch your cheeks, or sit too close to your eyes, the bridge fit may be the reason.
-Here is how to choose between low bridge fit and standard fit glasses.
+This guide explains how to tell whether standard fit or low bridge fit is likely to work better for you.

 Quick answer: Choose standard fit if regular glasses already feel comfortable and stay in place.
-Choose low bridge fit if glasses often slide, sit too low, touch your cheeks, or feel unstable.
+Consider low bridge fit if glasses often slide, sit too low, touch your cheeks, or feel unstable.

 What Is Standard Fit?